 - Earn a place in the World Championship

-Students in our community team are guided by the Curiosity Driven Learning guidelines set from by our parent sponsor, Learning is for Everyone, and outlined in our FTC Team Duct Tape Handbook (PDF):
+Students in our community team are guided by the Curiosity Driven Learning guidelines set by founding organizers and outlined in our FTC Team Duct Tape Handbook (PDF):

 Our goal is to elevate character,teamwork,and academic and intellectual achievement above all else.
 We do not seek to win at all costs,but rather to give team members an enduring hands-on STEM experience that will serve them well into their futures.
 Putting character before competition has yielded a consistently high achieving team that reliably brings home trophies year after year,and is well regarded not just statewide but nationally.